Coinbase Review 2025: Still the Best Exchange for Beginners?

 - Email notifications for all activities

-In three years, I’ve never had a security concern.
-The peace of mind is worth the higher fees for many users.
+In four years, I’ve never had a security concern.
+Coinbase has never been hacked, and the peace of mind is worth the higher fees for many users.

 The Fee Reality Check